 James Barnhill is the Agriculture Agent at the Weber County USU Extension office.
 Farms and ranches are still a part of life in Weber County, despite ever-increasing urban sprawl.
 It is this rich heritage that has always been a big center of activity at Extension.
 Mr. Barnhill uses his wealth of technical expertise and practical know-how in consulting with his Extension clients.
-Other areas of focus are sustainable agriculture, weed control, soil testing, farm safety, irrigation scheduling, plant disease analysis, insect identification and control, dairy herd improvement, farm managment and crop variety trials.
+Other areas of focus are sustainable agriculture, weed control, soil testing, farm safety, irrigation scheduling, plant disease analysis, insect identification and control, dairy herd improvement, farm management and crop variety trials.

 Agriculture Efforts Assist Farmers

 Several programs are in place to assist farmers and ranchers striving to gain the most from their production efforts.
 Extension is also a great source for publications on many phases of agriculture.
-Mr. Barnhill has authored a very valuable pamphlet titled, "Small Pasture Management Guide For Utah" which is available at the Extension Office.
+Barnhill has authored a very valuable pamphlet titled, "Small Pasture Management Guide For Utah" which is available at the Extension Office.

 In an inspection tour of John Chugg's dairy farm James "swept" the alfalfa stand with a collection bag looking for weevil.
 A few were found, but not nearly at the levels that would call for pesticide use.
 Testing is also available for protein content of alfalfa which is critical to maximum production on a dairy farm.